segmentio/segment-docs/src/utils/cmodes-summary.md

 **Questions from Laura:**
 - What are the `Components` used for in CPS/ConfigAPI?
 They seem abandoned.
 - How do you know if there’s a device mode package available for mobile?
 - Does device-mode web mean that it’s an AJS package? and you can turn it on from the UI?
-Or is that unbundling? (`browserUnbundlingPublic`/`browserUnbundlingSupported`?)
+Or is that unbundling? (`browserUnbundlingSupported`?)
 - Why aren't there any cmodes for dev center dests?
 - Can we say for sure that the "web" device-mode is AJS only?

 ## Accepts everything 🏆

+"This destination accepts data from [all Segment library sources](/docs/connections/sources/catalog/) in cloud-mode.
+It also can accept data from both mobile and web sources in device-mode."

 {% for destination in site.data.catalog.destinations.items %}
 {% if destination.connection_modes.cloud.web == true and destination.connection_modes.cloud.mobile == true and destination.connection_modes.cloud.server == true and destination.connection_modes.device.web == true and destination.connection_modes.device.mobile == true %}